The objective was to have a true New Zealand adventure, something ‘naturally real’ and totally different.

 The West Coast of the South Island, is well known for amazing scenery, constantly changing between farmland and mountains, rainforests and wild beaches and even a few glaciers.

-We started the tour in Kahurangi National Park above Nelson and wound our way down the coastline to finish in the Adventure Capital, Queenstown.
+We started the tour in Kahurangi National Park above Nelson and found our way down the coastline to finish in the Adventure Capital, Queenstown.

 Starting from the top